Weighted quantization using MMD: From mean field to mean shift via gradient flows: DISCUSSION

-AB, DS, and YM acknowledge support from the US Department of Energy (DOE), Office of Advanced Scientific Computing Research, under grants DE-SC0021226 (FASTMath SciDAC Institute) and DE-SC0023188.
+{AB,} DS, and YM acknowledge support from the US Department of Energy (DOE), Office of Advanced Scientific Computing Research, under grants DE-SC0021226 (FASTMath SciDAC Institute) and DE-SC0023188.
 AB and YM also acknowledge support from the ExxonMobil Technology and Engineering Company.
+DS also acknowledges support from a 2025--26 MathWorks Engineering Fellowship at MIT.
+DS and YMM acknowledge support from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, via the M2dt MMICC center under award number DE-SC0023187.
 The authors also acknowledge the MIT Office of Research Computing and Data, MIT SuperCloud, and Lincoln Laboratory Supercomputing Center for providing HPC resources that have contributed to the research results reported within this paper.